qiuosier/Aries/docs/storage.md

 # If uri is '/var/text.txt', a LocalFile instance will be returned.
 f = StorageFile.init(uri)
 ```
 `StorageFile.init()` automatically determines the storage type by the schemes in the URI.
-For local file, it can be also written as `/var/text.txt` without the schema.
+For local file, URI can also be `/var/text.txt` without the schema.
 An instance of a subclass of StorageFile will be returned.
 The instance will have:
 * `open()` and `close()` for opening and closing the file for read/write
 * `exists()` for determining whether the file exists.

+While `open()` and `close()` do not take any arguments, `StorageFile.ini(uri, mode)` accepts an additional argument `mode` for specifying the mode in which the file is opened. `mode` takes the same values as the Python built-in `open()`.

 It also provides context manager to open and close the file:
 ```